Out of Hand’s Program Areas

-Out of Hand has four programming areas: Shows in Homes, Educational Programming, and Community Collaborations, including Equitable Dinners and Equitable Dinners at Work.
-Whether we’re performing in a living room, launching discussions about race and equity with art, or making plays with and for students facing the largest opportunity gaps in our community, we’re doing it because we believe in the power of story to bring us together, to change lives, and create stronger, healthier communities.
+Out of Hand has three programming areas: Theater, Dinners, and Impact.
+Whether we’re performing in a living room, launching discussions about race and social justice with art, or making plays with and for students facing the largest opportunity gaps in our community, we do it because we believe in the power of storytelling to bring us together, to change lives, and create stronger, healthier communities.

 Each Season, Out of Hand produces Shows in Homes - one-act plays on community issues produced in living rooms across Metro Atlanta, and paired with cocktail parties and conversations on the issue with our partners.
 2024’s Class Dismissed tackled classroom censorship in partnership with the ACLU of Georgia; 2025's How to Make a Home confronted homelessness and challenges in finding secure housing in collaboration with Partners for Home and Mayor Andre Dickens; and our 2026 show, Prisontown, will shed light on the impact of immigrant detention centers in partnership with El Refugio.

-Equitable Dinners brings together strangers and friends from diverse backgrounds to talk about community issues over a meal, fueled by theater.
-Equitable Dinners is a partnership between Out of Hand and the National Center for Civil and Human Rights, the Mayor's Office, The King Center, Fulton County Remembrance Coalition, Partnership for Southern Equity, and Atlanta Public Schools, among others.
+Previously known as Equitable Dinners, Out of Hand Dinners brings together strangers and friends from diverse backgrounds to talk about community issues over a meal, fueled by theater.
+Out of Hand Dinners is a partnership between the National Center for Civil and Human Rights, the Mayor's Office, The King Center, Fulton County Remembrance Coalition, Partnership for Southern Equity, and Atlanta Public Schools, among others.

 We Hold These Truths